 - On a farm for farming purposes.

-- In an off-highway business use.
+- Off-highway business use.

-- · In a boat engaged in commercial fishing.
+- In a boat engaged in commercial fishing.

 - In certain intercity and local buses.

 - In a school bus.

 - In a qualified local bus.

+- · Exclusive use by a qualified blood collector organization.

 - Exclusive use by a nonprofit educational organization.

-- Exclusive use by a state, political subdivision of a state, or the District of Columbia.
+- · Exclusive use by a state, political subdivision of a state, or the District of Columbia.

-- Use in a vehicle owned by an aircraft museum.
+- In an aircraft or vehicle owned by an aircraft museum.

 - Use in any boat operated by the United States for its exclusive use or any vessel of war of any foreign nation.